-Developers can use OPSS APIs to build security features for all types of applications and integrate them with other security artifacts, such as LDAP servers, RDBMS, and custom security components.
+Developers can use OPSS APIs to secure all types of applications and integrate them with other security artifacts, such as LDAP servers, RDBMS, and custom security components.

 Administrators can use OPSS to deploy large enterprise applications with a small, uniform set of tools and administer all security in them.
 OPSS simplifies the maintenance of application security because it allows the modification of security configuration without changing the application code.